bertmayon83/bertmayon83/README.md

 - 👋 Hi, I’m @bertmayon83
-- 👀 I’m interested in ...learning as much as I can about.
+- 👀 I’m interested in ...learning as much as & willing to learn.
 - 🌱 I’m currently learning ...how to create my own saas
 - 💞️ I’m looking to collaborate on ...I'm not there yet.
 - 📫 How to reach me ...bertmayon48@gmail.com